Red Hen Publications

 And, that after Sirius’s arrest and imprisonment, his grandfather Arcturus had lost heart, and did not return to #12, after Walburga’s death, remaining with his daughter until his own death in 1991.

-So, we need to consider the possibility that while the tapestry keeps track of the family’s lines of descent, it does not necessarily follow the ownership of the property, which can be left outside the family by will in the absence of a suitable male Black heir.
+So, we need to consider the possibility that while the tapestry keeps track of the family’s lines of descent, it does not necessarily follow the ownership of the property, which can be left outside the family by a formal will in the absence of a suitable male Black heir.
 The tapestry is only concerned with following the bloodlines, and/or the identity of the official Head of the Family.
 Those who are adjudged to have polluted the bloodlines (or to be in danger of doing so) are blasted off.
 The tapestry doesn’t want to know about their descendants.
 Or, rather, the Head of the Family, or his deputy, who maintains that tapestry, doesn’t want the tapestry to know about them.

 And for that matter, as was pointed out to me by a correspondent, Orion and Walburga Black were never really the heads of the family anyway.
 Orion’s father Arcturus, like Walburga’s father Pollux, outlived them both.
-We keep overlooking this particular point because Sirius Black unaccountably fails to mention that his grandfather outlived his parents, and gives us no indication that the household at Grimmauld Place may have included grandparents as well as his parents and younger brother.
+We keep overlooking this particular point because Sirius Black unaccountably fails to mention that both his grandfathers outlived his parents, and gives us no indication that the household at Grimmauld Place may have included grandparents as well as his parents and younger brother.

 Indeed, by the time of his death, in 1991, Arcturus Black, even if he had agreed to his elder grandson’s having been blasted off the family tapestry at the time, would have seen both the boy and his own eldest grand-niece consigned to Azkaban for life.
 He would also have known that the youngest of his cousin Pollux’s granddaughters was married to another of the monster’s followers, even though acquitted, and knew that his own family name would not long survive himself.